Zedoki/qarnot_exo/README.md

 - [x] remove limitation for flate files only
 - [ ] make interactive version
 - [ ] add debug / verbose options
-- [ ] packaging: bring dependancies along the package or install it in venv
+- [ ] packaging: bring dependencies along the package or install it in venv

 ## How to package and deploy
-__Warning: this method install system wide dependancies, you may not want that__
+__Warning: this method install system wide dependencies, you may not want that__

 1. Create file structure like in sync2s3-package
 2. Copy and chmod +x postinstall and the script